-An Indiana driver’s license or identification card may be renewed up to one year prior to expiration for most Hoosiers.
+An Indiana driver’s license or identification card may be renewed up to two years prior to expiration for most Hoosiers.
 Individuals with temporary lawful status can only renew up to 30 days prior to the expiration of their current license or identification card.

 Your driver's license or identification card expires at midnight on your birthday.
-If your birthday falls on a day on which BMV branches are closed in your county, your driver's license or identification card will expire at midnight on the next business day.
-A probationary operator’s license expires at midnight 30 days after your 21st birthday.
-An administrative penalty of $6.00 will be charged if the license is renewed after its expiration date.
+If your birthday falls on a day all BMV branches are closed in your county, your driver's license or identification card will expire at midnight on the next business day.
+An administrative penalty of $6.00 will be charged if your driver’s license is renewed after its expiration date.
+There is no administrative penalty to renew an expired identification card.

 - Three years if you are 75 - 84 years of age.